owalid/total-perspective-vortex/README.md

 | MLP           | 0.54     |

 # Working with other dataset

 ### MNIST Brain Digits

-We have try to train with the MNIST Brain Digits dataset.
-We have try to train to predict the exact digit and to predict the digit class (0-9).
+I have try to train with the MNIST Brain Digits dataset.
+I have try to predict the digit class (0-9).

 | Model         | Accuracy |
 |---------------|----------|